Kenai River Salmon Fisheries

 All other boating regulations remain in effect, including use and availability of PFDs, laws against drinking and boating, and more.

 Two-Stroke Motors Prohibited in the Kenai River Personal Use Dipnet Fishery

 Only boats powered by four-stroke, two-stroke direct fuel injection (DFI), or electric motors are allowed in the personal use dip net fishery.

 This regulation prohibits the use of two-stroke motors in the personal use dip net fishery, which occurs in the Lower Kenai River in July.
 This regulation was adopted by the Alaska Board of Fisheries during their February 2008 Upper Cook Inlet meeting.
 Water quality sampling over the last 7 years has consistently shown that hydrocarbons originating from gasoline-burning engines have far-exceeded state standards during the busiest days on the Kenai River in July.
-These repeated high levels of hydrocarbons led the Alaska Department of Environmental Conservation to declare the lower 19 miles of the Kenai River as "impaired".
+These repeated high levels of hydrocarbons led the Alaska Department of Environmental Conservation (ADEC) to declare the lower 19 miles of the Kenai River as "impaired".
 This required the state to take action to alleviate the pollution.

 The U.S. Environmental Protection Agency has tested and concluded that older two-stroke engines contribute 12 to 20 times more unburned fuel into the environment than a four-stroke engine of a similar size.
 Prediction models for the Kenai River show that eliminating the use of two-stroke engines during July will reduce the level of hydrocarbons below the state's impaired water quality standards.